 The 5 Best Connecticut Homeowners Insurance Companies

-According to George Bradner, director of Property and Casualty Division at the Connecticut Insurance Department (CID), Connecticut homeowners have seen a 30 percent increase in the average annual insurance premium over the past five years; at $1,274, it’s now the eighth highest in the nation.
+According to George Bradner, director of Property and Casualty Division at the Connecticut Insurance Department (CID), Connecticut homeowners have seen a 30 percent increase in the average annual insurance premium over the past five years; at $1,337, it’s now the ninth highest in the nation.
 “Our average home price is higher than many other states, and that’s one of the things that drives the premiums,” he explains.
 “People are seeing rates increasing throughout the state, especially along the coast.”

 Especially along the coast indeed.
 Connecticut has $567.8 billion of property insured along its coast, according to the CID, which comes to 65 percent of all the insured property in the state — a ratio second only to Florida.
 In this market, finding a great home insurance provider can make a big difference to your wallet (and your customer satisfaction).
 It all starts with getting a quote for your home; we recommend using the quote tool below.